This article was last updated on March 18, 2022.

 - Tips for staying healthy during air travel

 Bonus tip!
 Save on travel expenses with Blue365®.
-Wellmark members get exclusive discounts on travel-related expenses External Site with Blue365.
+Wellmark members get exclusive discounts on travel-related expenses with Blue365 External Link.
 Simply use your ID card to get started.

 ** Long-term GeoBlue plans are not available in South Dakota.

 GeoBlue® is a trade name of Worldwide Insurance Services, LLC, an Independent Licensee of the Blue Cross and Blue Shield Association.

 Blue365® is a discount program available to members who have medical coverage with Wellmark.
 This is NOT insurance.